Midnight Diner (Japanese TV series): Storyline

 Generally, each episode deals with a drama focused on a particular customer.
 The plot introduces the characters of the episode, often using well-known archetypes and tropes, before detailing their personal challenges.
 Master, although generally reserved, offers help and advice.
 The plot generally offers a philosophical life lesson as part of the story, be it simple or complicated.
 The stories are usually lighthearted in tone, but some venture into more dramatic territory with melancholy resolutions.

 Most episodes focus on a particular Japanese dish, often the favorite meal of the character the episode is about.
-The dish also relates in some way to the story, and the episode ends with Master giving a brief demonstration of how to prepare the dish while a character from the episode gives verbal instructions directly to the audience.
-Master also occasionally breaks the fourth wall, to speak to the viewers, e.g., in the TV series, to announce the upcoming movie or to announce the end of a season.
-Master cooks everything by himself, requesting help only if he knows he cannot do something or if he is incapacitated, e.g., In the first movie, Master is assisted by a homeless girl played by Mikako Tabe after he sustains an injury.
+The dish also relates in some way to the story, whether as a comfort, a nostalgic memory, or a metaphor for the subject character(s) life or situation.
+Once the main story concludes, every episode has Master giving a brief demonstration of how to prepare the dish to the audience while a character from the episode gives verbal instructions directly to the audience before credits.
+Master also occasionally breaks the fourth wall, to speak to the viewers, e.g., in the TV series, to announce the upcoming episode or to announce the end of a season.
+Master cooks everything by himself, requesting help only if he knows he cannot do something or if he is incapacitated, e.g., In the first episode, Master is assisted by a homeless girl played by Mikako Tabe after he sustains an injury.

 While the characters are largely transitional, and seen mainly in their own self-contained episodes, some are often seen as minor characters or cameos in one or two other episodes.
 Several characters are regular customers of the diner and appear regularly.
 A few stories adopt magic realism overtones, including supernatural elements, while others utilize montages and time skips to fully tell a character's story.